 Students will continue their journey of communicating and expressing themselves in French.
 Students will speak and write in French, explore the culture and traditions of French-speaking countries, and grow in their knowledge and understanding of French.
-We will be learning and using more complex structures to describe everyday activities and events in the past, present, and future tenses.
+We will be learning and using more complex structures to describe activities and events in the past, present, and future tenses.

 · 10% - Speaking (in French!)

-You will be given a participation stamp sheet for each chapter.
-Each circle on the sheet is noted with a different speaking goal for that chapter.
+o You will be given a speaking objective stamp sheet for each unit or chapter.
+Each square on the sheet is noted with a different speaking goal for that chapter.
 When you perform a task that accomplishes a goal on the sheet you will receive a stamp.
 The value of each stamp may vary from chapter to chapter, but students must complete all goals to receive 100% for participation.

 · 10% - Homework

 o This includes vocabulary/grammar worksheets, flash cards, short writing assignments, and bringing in authentic French written materials (such as product labels or Internet articles.)
 Homework is assigned 2-3 nights a week, but I highly recommend taking 15 minutes each night to review notes.

 · 15% - Class work

 o This includes daily warm-ups, vocabulary/grammar practice activities, skits/conversations, reading/listening activities, dictées, etc.

 o Expect at least two quizzes each week, and be aware that I love

 pop quizzes!
 Quizzes may be written or oral.